patrickbucher/paedubucher.ch/articles.md/towards-monads-in-go.md

 fmt.Println(h(n))
 ```

-This, of course, does not produce a sensible result, but `+Inf`.
-One could make
+This, of course, does not produce a numeric result, but `+Inf`.
+One could make a
-a mathematical argument on the correctness of this result (I can't), but further
+mathematical argument on the correctness of this result (which I can't), or
+refer to the [IEEE 754](https://standards.ieee.org/ieee/754/6210/) standard for
+floating-point arithmetic (which I did), but further composition is clearly hurt
-composition might be hurt by such a result.
+by such a result.

 If the definition of `Number` is changed to `int32`, for example, the programm
 will break: